Lauter Award for Graduate Student Creativity and Research Excellence

 The Lauter Award is open to IGG graduate students in any genetics field who have advanced to PhD candidacy (i.e. passed the preliminary exam).

-(2) Letter of support (2 page limit) from faculty member or scientist (ISU or external) that describes the nominee’s role in collaborative efforts.
+- Letter of Support (2-page limit): This letter should be from a faculty member or scientist (either from ISU or external) and describe the nominee’s role and contributions in collaborative efforts.

-(3) Nominee’s CV (5 page limit), including list of publications and manuscripts under review, and poster presentations and talks given at regional and national conferences.
+- Nominee’s CV (5-page limit): The CV should include a comprehensive list of publications and manuscripts (both published and under review), as well as poster presentations and talks given at regional and national conferences.

-Recipient will be recognized at the Spring 2024 Interdisciplinary Biological Sciences symposium on April 4, 2024
+The recipient will be recognized at the Spring 2025 Interdisciplinary Biological Sciences symposium on April 17, 2025.